 CVS CAREMARK SUMMARIES

 Provided by Blue Cross Blue Shield of RI

-- One annual routine eye exam per calendar year with co-payment under medical policy
+- One annual routine eye exam per the calendar year with co-payment under a medical policy

 - Prescription glasses (lenses and or frames) or contact lenses are covered up to a maximum of $100 per -calendar year.
 Members pay the full charge whether using a participating or non-participating provider and files claim to BCBSRI for reimbursement

 A life event that allows you to make changes to your current health plan